CONDENSED REVISION CLASSES

-Demand and Supply – key answer structures relating to questions on impact on a market (tested 9 times in past 10 A Level examinations) will be covered.
+Demand and Supply – key answer structures relating to questions on impact on a market (tested most regularly in past 10 A Level examinations) will be covered.
 Students can expect application skills to be significantly strengthened after going through Mr Koh’s answering frameworks.

 Market Structures (H2 only) – making sense of the chapter and predicting exam questions through a Features; Behaviour and Performance perspective.
 Key essay structures will be imparted.
 Dynamic question types such as “strategies that a firm can adopt to deal with an adverse event” and key answering techniques will be shared.
 This is not an easy chapter to understand.
 The lesson with Mr Koh promises that students will gain clarity and confidence in answering Market Structure questions.

 National Income – students will learn Mr Koh’s intuitive framework – the DIRCO approach that equips students with 14 points to scoring in questions on standards of living (popular exam topic).
 Given that case study extracts relate to mainly macro data on an economy’s performance, CSQ skills specific to this topic will be imparted.
 Writing structures for questions involving multiplier (when to invoke full multiplier) and the Circular Flow of Income will also be imparted.
 Do not underestimate the importance of this topic.